D2KLab/CityMUS/spotify_api/README.md

 ```
 python spotify_getVideos.py Compositions_Doremus.csv
 ```
 Now, just let the script run; if you have to switch off the computer, it is not a problem.
-In fact, when you relaunch the script, it restarts from where it stopped.
+In fact, when you re-launch the script, it restarts from where it stopped.

 Running the script, some messages are printed on the screen; you don't need to know the meaning but if you want: